wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 </table>

 <!---
-* **Wavefront Usage and Proxy Metrics** provides visibility into your use of the Wavefront service via internal metrics that we collect for you automatically.
+* **Wavefront Service and Proxy Data** provides visibility into your use of the Wavefront service via internal metrics that we collect for you automatically.
 Preconfigured charts monitor the data ingestion rate for points, spans and distributions, the data scan rate, and different proxy metrics.
-* **Wavefront Metrics Breakdown** tracks the number of metrics received for the first 3 levels of your metric namespace.
+* **Wavefront Namespace Usage Explorer** tracks the number of metrics received for the first 3 levels of your metric namespace.
 You can also view the breakdown of histograms, spans and delta counters.
-* **Wavefront Ingestion (PPS) Usage Breakdown** provides a granular breakdown of Wavefront ingestion across your organization by ingestion policies, accounts, sources, and types.
+* **Wavefront Ingestion Policy Explorer** provides a granular breakdown of Wavefront ingestion across your organization by ingestion policies, accounts, sources, and types.
 Use this dashboard to identify who is contributing the most to your Wavefront usage and manage your overall usage.
 You can implement [ingestion policies](ingestion_policies.html) if you see problems in this dashboard.
 * **PPS P95 Usage Dashboard** displays a detailed breakdown of your monthly usage.
 This enables you to take appropriate action when usage reaches around 95% of your target/committed usage.--->

-### Wavefront Usage and Proxy Metrics Dashboard
+### Wavefront Service and Proxy Data Dashboard

-The Wavefront Usage and Proxy Metrics dashboard helps you find reasons for system slowdown.
+The Wavefront Service and Proxy Data dashboard helps you find reasons for system slowdown.

 The charts show internal metrics information and allow you to examine many aspects of your Wavefront instance.
 See [Monitoring Wavefront Proxies](monitoring_proxies.html) for details on the **Proxy Health** and **Proxy Troubleshooting** sections.